-A community-based coalition has been advocating for a legal pathway to convert basement and cellars into safe, healthy and affordable apartments.
+A community-based coalition advocating for a legal pathway to convert basement and cellars into safe, healthy and affordable apartments.

-Mayor de Blasio endorsed the effort in his Housing New York Plan in 2014, but but in response to local organizing, deepened his commitment substantially in 2016 when he committed committed $12 million to explore and implement a pilot in the East New York neighborhood that had just been rezoned.
-Pratt Center worked closely with Cypress Hills LDC and other community-based partners, agencies, Council Members, and the mayor’s office to shape the design of a pilot program to fulfill this commitment.to explore and implement a pilot in the East New York neighborhood that had just been rezoned.
+Mayor de Blasio endorsed the effort in his Housing New York Plan in 2014, but in response to local organizing, deepened his commitment substantially when he committed $12 million to explore and implement a pilot as part of the 2016 rezoning of East New York.
+Pratt Center worked closely with Cypress Hills LDC and other community-based partners, agencies, Council Members, and the mayor’s office to shape the design of a pilot program to fulfill this commitment.

 The East New York Basement Apartment Conversion Pilot is just one step on the way to meeting the BASE Campaign’s goal of a citywide basement conversion program.
 We will continue to advocate with and support our community-based partners in the fight to see communities across New York City benefit from the opportunity that basement apartments bring to keep housing affordable and neighborhoods stable.